Ashford (NYSEAMERICAN:AINC) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Free Report) in a report published on Sunday.
+StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Free Report) in a research note issued to investors on Thursday morning.
 The firm issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley cut their price objective on shares of Ashford from $15.00 to $10.00 in a report on Monday, May 22nd.
+Separately, B. Riley dropped their price objective on Ashford from $15.00 to $10.00 in a research note on Monday, May 22nd.

-A number of institutional investors have recently bought and sold shares of AINC.
-Geode Capital Management LLC raised its position in shares of Ashford by 5.4% during the fourth quarter.
-Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock valued at $241,000 after buying an additional 883 shares during the last quarter.
-Uniplan Investment Counsel Inc. raised its position in shares of Ashford by 0.9% during the 3rd quarter.
-Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock valued at $1,604,000 after buying an additional 1,025 shares in the last quarter.
-Finally, Vanguard Group Inc. grew its position in Ashford by 5.6% in the first quarter.
-Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock worth $1,400,000 after acquiring an additional 4,314 shares in the last quarter.
-14.24% of the stock is owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in AINC.
+Geode Capital Management LLC lifted its holdings in Ashford by 5.4% in the fourth quarter.
+Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock worth $241,000 after buying an additional 883 shares during the period.
+Vanguard Group Inc. increased its position in shares of Ashford by 5.6% during the first quarter.
+Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after acquiring an additional 4,314 shares in the last quarter.
+Finally, Uniplan Investment Counsel Inc. boosted its holdings in Ashford by 0.9% in the third quarter.
+Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock worth $1,604,000 after purchasing an additional 1,025 shares during the last quarter.
+Institutional investors own 14.24% of the company’s stock.

 About Ashford